ZombieAnomaly/BunnyInc_Challenge/README.md

   - **Jquery** allowed me to create AJAX requests effortlessly and reference elements in a comfortable & familiar way.
   - **TwitterOAuth** This is PHP library to connect to the TwitterAPI
   - **react-twitter-widgets** opposed to creating my own custom twitter widgets this beautiful library helped me connect to twitters Oembed API, allowing me to embed official, functional, twitter cards into the application.

+# Deployment
+You can visit this project at https://167.99.161.158/ .
+The site will ask for your location, then pull tweets from your Area with #NowPlaying!
+ - Install all required libraries and dependencies (Node, NPM, Composer, Curl)
+ - Clone repo to Apache or PHP friendly server
+ - Use NPM to build out the project
+ - Move /build contents to public_html directory along with the /APIs & /Vendor folder
+ - Check all file paths are correct and you're done! :)

 # Approach